hsotoparada/DeepPhasePick/README.md

 This reads the optimized trained models into DPP.
 By default, the trained model weights and other relevant model information obtained from the hyperparameter optimization are read from the following directories:

-**models/detection/20201002**, which contains the files related to the optimized phase detection model,
+**models/detection/20201002**, which contains files related to the optimized phase detection model described in Soto and Schurr (2021),

-**models/picking/20201002/P**, which contains the files related to the optimized P-phase picking model, and
+**models/picking/20201002_1/P**, which contains files related to the optimized P-phase picking model described in Soto and Schurr (2021), and

-**models/picking/20201002/S**, which contains the files related to the optimized S-phase picking model.
+**models/picking/20201002_1/S**, which contains files related to the optimized S-phase picking model described in Soto and Schurr (2021).

-The string `20201002` indicates the version of each model, defined by the optional parameters `version_det`, `version_pick_P`, `version_pick_S` that can be passed to Model().
+The strings `20201002` and  `20201002_1` indicates the version of the models, which is defined by the optional parameters `version_det`, `version_pick_P`, `version_pick_S` that can be passed to Model().
-This allows the integration of new versions of trained models in the future, which can be used as an alternative.
+<br> This allows the integration of new versions of trained models in the future, which can be used as an alternative.
+<br> Note that a new version (`20201002_2`) of the P- and S-phase picking models is also available.
+These upgraded picking models were trained using 2x and 3x
+the number of shifted versions of the seismic records originally used in Soto and Schurr (2021).
+Hence enhancing the performance of the phase picking.

-See the class documentation for details on other optional parameters.
+See the class Model() documentation for details on other allowed optional parameters.

 Once the models are read into DPP, model information can be retrieved for example by using: